 - Lost & Found: located at Announcer Tower

 - Pets Allowed: must remain on least at all times.
 Must stay in Camping Area and Amateur Pits.
-No pets allowed in main fan areas on Saturday.
+No pets allowed on Pro Side A or in fan viewing areas on Saturday.

 - No glass bottles in Fan Viewing areas.